RightzZ/structure_gen/README.md

 run.sh
 ```
 After this, a container will be automatically created with Miniconda installed inside.
 An environment named `sgen` will
-be configured, and PyTorch will be installed automatically.
+be configured, and PyTorch, Gradio will be installed automatically.
+The local port 8888 will be bound to port 8888 inside
+the container, allowing external access to the Gradio interface.
 Other dependencies still need to be installed manually.